smart-on-fhir/smart-scheduling-links/specification.md

 The Booking Portal is responsible for handling incoming deep links, according to the details below.

-Each Slot exposed by the _Provider Slot Server_ includes an extension indicating the "booking-link", a URL that the Appointment Search Client can redirect a user to, along with the following URL parameters:
+Each Slot exposed by the _Provider Slot Server_ includes an extension indicating the "booking-link", a URL that the Slot Discovery Client can redirect a user to, along with the following URL parameters:

-* `source`: a correlation handle indicating the identity of the Appointment Search Client, for use by the Provider Booking Portal in tracking the source of incoming referrals.
+* `source`: a correlation handle indicating the identity of the Slot Discovery Client, for use by the Provider Booking Portal in tracking the source of incoming referrals.
 * `booking-referral`: a correlation handle for this specific booking referral.
-This parameter can optionally be retained by the Provider Booking Portal throughout the booking process, which can subsequently help the Appointment Search Client to identify booked slots.
+This parameter can optionally be retained by the Provider Booking Portal throughout the booking process, which can subsequently help the Slot Discovery Client to identify booked slots.
 (Details for this lookup are out of scope for this specification.)

 ##### Example

-For example, if the Appointment Search Client discovers a `Slot` like:
+For example, if the Slot Discovery Client discovers a `Slot` like:

 ```json
 {